Botox, Dysport & Xeomin Specialist

 Dr. Barry Eppley has helped thousands of patients who are concerned about decreasing or preventing unwanted facial lines and wrinkles with injections.
 The use of muscle relaxing agents, Botox, Dysport and Xeomin, have helped patients with their non-surgical cosmetic needs through simple in-office injections.
 In addition to creating the respective educational information, he has compiled a gallery of before and after pictures in his Botox and Dysport results page to help give potential patients a better understanding of this treatment.

 Whether one is young or old, who hasn’t heard of Botox by now?
 The single most revolutionary ‘beauty treatment’ in the past century has been this injectable method of facial wrinkle reduction.
 Initially developed for the treatment of blepharospasm (continuous eye muscle twitching) by ophthalmologists, its use became widespread for facial deanimation over the past decade.
-With its official FDA approval for cosmetic facial applications in 2002, it has become the one of the most performed non-surgical cosmetic procedures in the world.
+With its official FDA approval for cosmetic facial applications in 2002, it has become one of the most performed non-surgical cosmetic procedures in the world.
 With millions of patients being injected each year, the safety and effectiveness of Botox is unquestioned.

 Botox is now joined by the introduction of Dysport in 2009 and Xeomin in 2012 as competitive muscle relaxing drugs whose effects are very similar to Botox.